atownley/shoes_mvc/README.md

 completely.
 As a result, anything to do with Encoding and ActiveRecord chokes fairly hard.
-The "solution" is to hack the encoding.rb file in activesupport so that it defines #encoding_supported? as false.
+The "solution" is to hack the encoding.rb file in activesupport so that it defines #encoding_aware? as false.
 Neat, huh?

 Hopefully, this will all get fixed with the next release of Shoes. :(